Andy Looney

-Biography
+Early life and education

+Andy Looney's mother encouraged her children to play board games.
+Looney recalled "she knew that playing a board game was a great way to keep a group of kids occupied, entertained, and even educated ... even before we could read, she was teaching us games like Sorry, Moustrap, and Booby-Trap."
+Looney's father worked for NASA, and Looney started playing computer games in his father's office at an early age, using his father's mainframe access to play text adventures and an ASCII-based Star Trek game.
+When Looney's father built a home computer, Looney used it to write primitive computer games.

-Andrew Looney as a youth became an Eagle Scout.
+Looney joined the Boy Scouts and became an Eagle Scout.
 He entered the University of Maryland at College Park in 1981 as a freshman with an undecided major between English and computer science.
-He eventually selected computer science.
+He eventually selected computer science, thinking that he could get a job in computer programming and pursue a free-lance writing career in his spare time.

+Game designer

-He and Kristin, his future spouse, met in 1986 when he started at NASA's Goddard Space Flight Center as a software programmer.
-Kristin was a computer engineer designing computer chips.
-Keeping English as a side interest, he wrote "The Empty City", a science-fiction short story.
-Wanting a game in the story but feeling a card game as too boring, he created a fictional game, Icehouse, that used pyramids.
-Readers of the short story requested to learn how to play the game.
-Thus actual rules were invented for Icehouse, then plastic pyramid pieces were made to play the game.
+When Looney started at NASA's Goddard Space Flight Center as a software programmer in 1986, he met his future wife, Kristin Wunderlich, a computer engineer designing computer chips.

+Pursuing his dream to become a freelance write, Looney wrote "The Empty City", a science-fiction short story.
+Wanting a game in the story but feeling a card game was too boring, he created a fictional game, Icehouse, that used pyramids.
+Readers wanted to learn how to play the game, and Looney responded by co-creating (with John Cooper and Kristin) actual rules, then plastic pyramid pieces to play Icehouse.
 The pieces were made from resin in his apartment, which upset the landlord due to the smell.
-This led them to launch their own game company to sell the Icehouse game.
+This led them to launch their own game company, Icehouse Games.
 After several years, Looney shut down Icehouse Games, Inc.

-He and his wife launched Looney Laboratories in 1996 as a part-time home based design company.
+Looney and Kristin launched Looney Laboratories in 1996 as a part-time home based design company.
 Andrew soon designed the Fluxx card game.
 He then went on to a brief career as a game programmer at Magnet Interactive Studios, where he created that company's only entry to the market, Icebreaker.
 Aquarius was Andy's and Labs' next game, launched in 1998.
 In 2002, a few years after Kristin went full-time with their company, Andy followed.